Do I Need A Collaborative Divorce Team?

 The second professional on your team is a Mental Health professional.
 He or she runs the meetings and assists the team with issues such as creating a timesharing plan or with any psychological impediments to resolution.
 The professional will help you and your spouse advocate for yourselves in a way that is productive, rather than angry.

-Enlist A Collaborative Divorce Attorney
+Enlist A Collaborative Divorce Lawyer

-A collaborative divorce process begins with finding a collaboratively experienced attorney.
-If you need a lawyer who has been successful and resolved numerous collaborative divorces, consider the Orlando collaborative divorce attorneys at the firm of Goodblatt · Leo We have years of experience with these types of cases and are happy to assist you with yours.
+A collaborative divorce process begins with finding a collaboratively experienced lawyer.
+If you need a lawyer who has been successful and resolved numerous collaborative divorces, consider the Orlando collaborative divorce lawyers at the firm of Goodblatt · Leo We have years of experience with these types of cases and are happy to assist you with yours.
 We are enthusiastic about this process and knowledgeable enough to represent you in a traditional or collaborative divorce, whichever is best for you.
 Contact us today to set up a consultation.